DogeWang/FAAQP/README.md

-# SPN++
+# FAAQP

-SPN++ is a data-driven learned database component achieving state-of-the-art-performance in cardinality estimation and approximate query processing (AQP).
-The structure of SPN++ is an extension of existing SPN-based methods.
-This is a version of SPN++ based on RSPN (https://github.com/DataManagementLab/deepdb-public/tree/master).
+FAAQP is a data-driven AQP method that achieves state-of-the-art performance in approximate query processing (AQP).
+The structure of BSPN is an extension of existing SPN-based methods.
+This is a version of BSPN based on RSPN (https://github.com/DataManagementLab/deepdb-public/tree/master).

 # Setup